MSLNZ/msl-package-manager/docs/new_package_readme.rst

    exclude=py33

-**Example 3**: Run ``unittest``, for all modules in the **tests** directory, with all conda environment_\s that include the text "dev" in the environment_ name
+**Example 3**: Run ``unittest``, for all modules in the **tests** directory, with all conda environment_\s that include the text *dev* in the environment_ name

 .. code-block:: ini